+Appendix H:

-Appendix H: Master List of Recommended Actions
+Master List of Recommended Actions

 The recommended implementation framework outlines activities that impact Sooke's ability to achieve its climate action goals, including the twenty-five prioritized actions for 2022-2027.
 This implementation framework draws action and policy items from the Official Community Plan, the Parks and Trails Master Plan, the Transportation Master Plan and the Community Economic Development Strategy and Action Plan.
-It is informed by climate action plans from other levels of government (the Capital Regional District
+It is informed by climate action plans from other levels of government (the Capital Regional District125 and the Province of BC's CleanBC126 strategy notably included) that will provide expertise, service, and funding support, as well as the work of local community groups.